cbushdor/MyHeadersFill_file/README.md

 | Purpose | Why this file was created. |  Can be changed anytime! |
 | Version variable  | Same as Version field. | Incremented at same time as ***Version field*** created. |

+# The command line

+It is possible to insert where the cursor is a header.
+Follow the next line:
+> Enter Vim if not so.
+Go to the line where you want to insert header.
+> Go to insert mode (type *i*) then *Ctrl-h* (*Control key followed by h key at same time*) then return.

 # Extensions